apexdiabolo/apex-site/index.md

 layout: main-centered
 ---

+## Upcoming Performances

+- \[Saturday, December 6, 2025\] [Holiday Event](https://pacificplaceseattle.com/events/pacific-place-frosty-fun-at-pacific-place) at [Pacific Place](https://maps.app.goo.gl/kVetSLbbu2wyK6uR9).
+This is a multi-week event.
+We will be performing on December 6 at 2:15pm on the first floor of the mall.

+<div class="spacer"></div>

 ## About

 By combining elements of modern pop with traditional training from professional teams overseas we aim to convey to audiences the exciting art of diabolo.